 Together, We Can Do Great Things!

 Thank you for visiting my website.
-I am deeply honored to represent North Redondo Beach on City Council.
+I am deeply honored to represent North Redondo Beach (District 4) on City Council.

 You Spoke.
 I’m Listening.

-I love Redondo and it has been good to me, my family, and my businesses.
-Three years ago, I stepped up to serve District 4 and give back to our community.
+As a 22-year resident on Vanderbilt Lane, I love Redondo and it has been good to me, my family, and my businesses.
+Four years ago, I stepped up to serve District 4 and give back to our community.
 Check out my Video Story: Serving On City Council for a brief look at getting elected and serving in office.
 It’s been quite an experience.

 We do best when I hear from you.
 Please speak up!